nmshahir/sun_and_shadow_lorebook/src/1-2-region_indip.md

 The name "Indip" is a shortened Kaldrinic variant of the pre-imperial outpost _Lz Ïndip'ey Ah_ (_Lz_ - "beside" _Ïndip_ - "deep water" _'ey_ - first person plural possessive modifier, _Ah_ - "clear or light"), in the Centre-Coastal Half-Orc dialect.
 Now long ruled by the Empire, the former "Lz Ïndip'ey Ah" is now the site of the Drimmharbor Quays, a vast system of naval drydocks and manufactories under strict Martial Law.
 (The water is no longer clear).

 ### Districts of Indip
-The empire divides Indip into three coastal districts and one "extension":
+The empire divides Indip into three coastal districts and the unorganized "East Indip Expanse":
-1. The Mulmarch (farmland to the north of Drimmharbor, up to the border of Mulhong)
-2. Drimmharbor District (central coast)
+1. _The Mulmarch_.
+Agricultural region north of Drimmharbor, extending up to the border of Mulhong.
+The original homeland of the Human nomads who eventually coalesced and formed the Old Indip Empire. _Indïdip_ ("Over-Indip"), the historic capital of the Old Indipian Empire is located here, on the south shore of Lake Mulloch.
+Briefly the population center of the region after the formation of the Old Indip Empire, this area depopulated quickly after the establishment of Drimmharbor.
+Now economically depressed, though home to some interesting architecture and a cultural center of traditional Indipian crafts.
+Considered a pass-through region by most Imperials.
+2. Drimmharbor District (central coast).
+Officially the modern capital district of Indip, though many forget it is not an Imperial province in itself.
+Home to roughly 80% of the total population of Indip, and virtually all of the Human population.
-3. Iveénland (farmlands and wetlands on the southern Indipian coast, named for the Iveéndip River)
+3. Ivëénland (farmlands and wetlands on the southern Indipian coast, named for the Iveéndip River).
+Historically important to the Old Indip Empire as a buttress against the Orcs of the Rock Hills, it is now rural in character, though far more accesible than the East Indip Expanse.
-4. Indip Extension (the vast interior of Indip, "extending" to the Gold Desert)
+4. East Indip Expanse (the vast interior of Indip, "expanding" to the Gold Desert).
+Civilian law does not apply here, and historically the Empire's touch has been very light.

+Additionally, within the borders of Indip is __The Palace of the Pointed Crown__, an ancient sovereign enclave surrounded by Indipian lands.
+It is included here for convenience, but it is not legally or geopolitically part of Indip (similar to the Vatican City within Rome).

 #### Drimmharbor District
 ![image](https://github.com/jonkislin/ashenstone_lorebook/assets/26395601/d60b97f5-d6ac-4ba7-af70-38ff5bc22e01)